zpoint/CPython-Internals/BasicObject/list/list.md

 actually `minrun` will be computed in the following function, if the current `run` number is lower than 64, it will be [binary_sort](#binary_sort) directly, else half of it's size will be shrink until there's a result size lower than 64

-I've changed this const to a smaller value so that the example above can fit into my graph
+I've changed this constant to a smaller value so that the example above can fit into my graph

     static Py_ssize_t